 I am not speaking for everyone, but I am speaking for many, many people whom I have met when I write this.
 I am speaking from a place of observation.
 Millennials are leaving the Christian church environment in record numbers.
 Why?
 Here are a few things I and people I’ve met have heard in various church environments:

 Do you see how similar the legalistic, religious messages are to the borderline adult/parent statements?
 Some of these statements could be made by an abusive spouse as well.
 In any case, it’s a predatory, personality-disordered person who would be making these statements, and the spirit behind these statements match the spirit behind the RBS statements.
 What are the intended messages?

 Everything I have described here I have heard Christians say and witnessed in various religious settings.
 Comparing the RBS statements and messages to the borderline statements, you’ll see a frightening congruency.
-The messages are the same.
-Who is the ultimate abuser here?
+The messages are the frighteningly similar if not the same.
+Who becomes the ultimate abuser here?
 God.
 Christians are just His representatives.
 It is a sobering thing to see once it’s written out, isn’t it?
 There is a name for this.
 It’s called spiritual abuse.